HenryHall/Free-Magic/README.md

   Free Magic is a tool I created to draft Magic: The Gathering cards over the internet.
 Using Socket.io to connect users, anywhere from 1-10 players can play a simulated Magic draft together.
 [What is a booster draft?](http://magic.wizards.com/en/articles/archive/lo/basics-booster-draft-2014-11-03)

+##How does it work?

+  I created a Mongo database of every card to date using a JSON from MTGJSON.com.
+Once the game loads, the names of the sets are sent to the room owner's client to be selected.
+Once the sets are selected, the server checks the database for information used to search Wizard of the Coast's Gatherer database.
+Once the packs of cards are randomized on my server, I am able to pull images from Gatherer.

 ##Using Free Magic
 ![Into to Free Magic](https://raw.githubusercontent.com/HenryHall/Free-Magic/master/images/first.png)